SFDO-Community-Sprints/DataGenerationToolkit/README.md

 * YML file to specify what the data shape is

 ### Schema of YML File
-* Define parameters for various data generators
+* Define parameters for various data generators/factories
+* what are the different components of the parameters that will define the factories
 * Define data sources
     records in SF org
     CSV file